 Pasquale Greco discovered his passion for filmmaking at a young age.
-In middle school, he borrowed his grandfather’s video camera to record a series of short horror films with his life-long friend and collaborator, Sean McGee.
-From then, there was no looking back.
-He spent his youth frequenting film festivals across the country and educating himself in the art of storytelling.
+He spent his youth frequenting film festivals across the country, making short films of his own and educating himself in the art of storytelling.

-Pasquale’s studio filmmaking career began in 2007 after using contacts from his internship to find a home for himself in the Camera Department, working with and learning beside Cinematographers like Linus Sandgren (La La Land) and Masanobu Takayanagi (Spotlight, Black Mass).
+Pasquale’s career in studio filmmaking began in 2007 after using his internship to find a home for himself in the Camera Department, working with and learning beside Cinematographers like Linus Sandgren (La La Land) and Masanobu Takayanagi (Spotlight, Black Mass).
 In 2010, he moved on to Visual Effects where he worked on increasingly larger films such as Men In Black 3, The Amazing Spider-Man, Fast and Furious 7, and Ant-Man.

 As his passion for creating continued to grow, Pasquale went on to direct and produce the 2013 mixed animation short documentary The Other Dave, which screened at the Cannes Film Festival and received a Grand Jury Nomination at the South-by-Southwest (SXSW) Film Festival.

 In 2016, Pasquale founded Burning Lake Productions as a means of using his 12+ years of industry experience to create long-form narratives, feature films, and television.
 Pasquale and his team are currently developing a voice for themselves in the world of suspense, building characters that are true to the small, rural towns they grew up with in West Virginia.